zhalat-priv/Gomoku/README.md

 ![](Design/intro.png)

 #### GUI - Console
-However you can compile&run game from your local console.
+However, you can compile&run game from your local console.
 To do this from project root:

 ###### Compilation